Anirudh-Singh-26/finding_balance/README.md

-I’ve completed the assignment.
-I replicated everything pixel-perfect on my own without using AI or GPT.
-I only referred to documentation and online resources for property details.
-Thank you for providing me this opportunity Sir opportunity.
+I’ve completed the assignment and replicated the design pixel-perfect without using AI or GPT.
+I only checked documentation and online resources when I needed clarity on a few basic CSS properties.
+You can view the deployed version here: https://finding-balance-cdpt.vercel.app/
+.
+Thank you for the opportunity, Sir.